 The Posse Foundation believes it can leverage its unique recruitment strategy to identify those veterans who can excel at selective four-year institutions of higher education.
 By creating cohorts of veterans, preparing them for the college experience and supporting them through to graduation, Posse can partner with top colleges and universities and support up to 500 veterans in its pipeline annually.

-Posse begins the Veterans Posse initiative in partnership with Vassar College and now also counts Wesleyan University as a partner.
+The Posse Veterans Program began in partnership with Vassar College and now also counts Wesleyan University as a partner.
 Vassar President Catharine Bond Hill writes in a recent editorial, “It’s time for colleges and universities to increase their commitment to veterans who want more education.
 Selective private colleges in particular must step up and do [their] part.”
-Vassar will supplement available GI Bill and Yellow Ribbon funding to guarantee full tuition for every veteran student selected.
+Vassar and Wesleyan will supplement available GI Bill and Yellow Ribbon funding to guarantee full tuition for every veteran student selected.

 The Posse Foundation plans to expand it Veterans Program to include a total of 12 top colleges and universities as partners over the next five years.
 Each Posse veteran will attend college as part of a multicultural team—a Posse—of 10 veterans and will receive support prior to matriculating on campus and mentoring once enrolled.

 It is the ultimate goal of The Posse Foundation to develop a new kind of national leadership network—one that is truly diverse and better able to reflect the voices of all Americans.
 The Posse Foundation recognizes the immense value that veterans can bring to selective institutions of higher education, to the workforce and to the establishment of this diverse network of leaders.